 Below are answers to some common questions about cost basis reporting and the impact these reporting requirements will have on your Franklin Templeton account(s).

-- The cost basis of mutual fund shares is usually the original cost paid for the shares when they were initially purchased.
+- The cost basis of mutual fund shares is generally the amount paid for the shares when they were initially purchased, including any sales charges paid on the purchase of the shares.
+Your cost basis may be subsequently adjusted for wash sales, deferred sales charges and other items.
 When these shares are sold or exchanged, you may have a gain or a loss on that transaction, and you may have to pay taxes on any gains earned from the transaction.
 The capital gain or lossCapital Gain or LossCapital Gainequals the amount realized on the sale minus the cost basis of the shares sold and must be reported to the IRS on your tax return.

 If the selling price of the shares is greater than the adjusted basis of the shares at the time of the exchange or redemption.